reubenharry/website/content/maths/ODEs.md

 $$
 \det H\_x(t) = \det H\_x(0)e^{\int\_0^ttr(DF(x(s)))ds}
 $$
 In other words, if the differential of $F$ is traceless, or in physics terminology, the divergence (trace of differential of $F$) is $0$, then the phase flow is incompressible.
+This is Liouville's theorem.

 Note for example that in a Hamiltonian system, divergence is $0$.
 To see this: